playgameservices/play-games-plugin-for-unity/README.md

 Be particularly careful when entering your package name and your certificate fingerprints, since mistakes on those screens can be difficult to recover from.

-If you intend to use real-time or turn-based multiplayer in your game, remember to activate those features in the Google Play Developer Console when creating your application instances.

 ### Copy the game resources from the console